-- Yes.
-If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
-Check and describe all that apply. - a.
-This option should not be selected if the answer above is "Yes" -- Tiered or differential rates are not implemented.
+[] Yes, If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
+Check and describe all that apply.

+[] a.
+Tiered or differential rates are not implemented.

+[] b.
 Differential rate for non-traditional hours.
+Describe:

-c.
+[] c.
 Differential rate for children with special needs, as defined by the state/territory.
+Describe:

-d.
+[] d.
 Differential rate for infants and toddlers.
-Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or addon.
+Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or add-on.
+Describe:

-e.
+[] e.
 Differential rate for school-age programs.
-Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add-on.
+Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add- on.
 Describe:

-f.
+[] f.
 Differential rate for higher quality, as defined by the state/territory.
 Describe:

-g.
+[] g.
 Other differential rates or tiered rates.
 Describe: